flectra-hq/flectra/doc/howtos/web.rst

     <div>Hello Klaus</div>

-When using :class:`~flectra.Widget`'s integration it is not possible to provide additional data to the template.
-The template will be given a single ``widget`` context variable, referencing the widget being rendered right before :func:`~flectra.Widget.start` is called (the widget's state will essentially be that set up by :func:`~flectra.Widget.init`):
+When using :class:`~odoo.Widget`'s integration it is not possible to provide additional data to the template.
+The template will be given a single ``widget`` context variable, referencing the widget being rendered right before :func:`~odoo.Widget.start` is called (the widget's state will essentially be that set up by :func:`~odoo.Widget.init`):

 .. code-block:: xml